 Poetic, dramatic, and philosophical works of the Classical Age and the Age of Enlightenment.
 Conducted in the French language.
 1 c.u.
 Prerequisite: FRN 211.

 FRN 416 FRENCH LITERATURE IN THE SEVENTEENTH AND EIGHTEENTH CENTURIES II

 A continuation of FRN 415.
+1 c.u.
 Prerequisite: FRN 415.